wenhuchen/LogicNLG/data/README.md

-Here we explain the data format for LogicNLG
+Here we explain the data format for LogicNLG, please note that we only select a subset of columns beforehand to decrease the irrelevant information input and alleviate the over-size problem.

 ## The training/dev/test LM file
 The three files (train_lm, val_lm, test_lm) are used for training/testing all the models in the following format: